hunkarozcan-zz/Altar/README.md

 Altar is a cloud based image optimization solution.
 It uses OptiPNG(1) and JpegOptim(2) for image transformation.

-It's my first python project and is under heavy construction, meaning NOT WORKING for now. :/
+It's my first python project and is under heavy construction, meaning NOT WORKING for now. :/ *

+* Hurray!
+It's working :)

 Features
 * Png optimization with optiPNG
+* Jpeg optimization with jpegOptim
 * Cloudwatch Support

 Current state:
-* Png optimization only
-* No exception handling
+* Insufficient exception handling
-* Application works for one time for easy debugging, no infinite loop
+* Code quality below zero.

 All contributions and comments are welcome.